panaversity/learn-n8n-agentic-ai/README.md

 ![](compare.jpg)

 Agentic AI platforms can be introduced as a continuum—**no-code**, **low-code**, and **full-code**—that aligns delivery speed with architectural control as solutions mature. **No-code** platforms provide visual builders, templates, and managed connectors so non-developers can assemble agent workflows quickly and safely. **Low-code** platforms retain a visual canvas but add programmable “escape hatches” (custom logic, APIs, components) to handle real-world variability while preserving rapid iteration for internal tools and orchestration. **Full-code** platforms expose full SDKs and runtime control, enabling engineers to implement bespoke agent behaviors, enforce testing and observability, integrate with existing services, and meet performance, security, and compliance requirements.
-A pragmatic adoption path for developers is to ideate in low-code for fastest validation and prototying,and graduate the durable or business-critical workloads to full-code for long-term reliability and scale.
+A pragmatic adoption path for developers is to ideate in low-code for fastest validation and prototying, and graduate the durable or business-critical workloads to full-code for long-term reliability and scale.

 Here’s a crisp way to tell them apart and know when to use which.